Lab Exercise 10: Geometric Thinking

 If you have not already done so, mount your personal space, create a new project10 folder and bring up TextWrangler and a Terminal.
 As with last week, you will need the Zelle graphics package file graphicsPlus.py.
 You will also want to copy over your physics_objects.py from project 9.
 You will need a working Ball class for this lab exercise.

 The Zelle documentation, is also available.
-Review the differences between the GraphWin methods checkMouse and getMouse, and between checkKey and getKey.Quick Block Class Update
+Review the differences between the GraphWin methods checkMouse and getMouse, and between checkKey and getKey.Quick Block Class Check

-Update the __init__ method of your Block class so that is has default parameters named x0, y0, width, and height.
-Make sure to assign [x0, y0] to your position field and assign width and height to their corresponding fields.
-This is necessary because the rotating block collision code needs to create a Block and relies on the Block __init__ having those parameters.Geometric Thinking and Rotation
+Make sure first four parameters (after self) of the __init__ method of your Block class correspond to win (the GraphWin), width, height, and position (a 2-element list).
+This is necessary because the rotating block collision code needs to create a Block and relies on the Block __init__ having those parameters in that order.

 No physics simulation is complete without the ability to rotate an object.
 In the real world 2D objects have three parameters (x, y, theta), where theta is the orientation of the object around the Z-axis (which points out of the screen).
 We're going to explore the geometric thinking required to make an object appear to rotate.
 We'll start with Line objects, but the same procedures apply to Polygon objects.

 Create a new file, rot.py, in your project 10 directory.
-Put your name, date, etc. at the top and then import the graphics, math, and time packages.
+Put your name, date, etc. at the top and then import your physics_objects, the graphicsPlus, math, and time packages.

 - Create a RotatingLine class

 Start a new class called RotatingLine.
-For the lab exercise, we will not have it inherit from the Thing class (though we could).
+Thing class (though we could).
 Start the __init__ method with the following definition.

-The values x0 and y0 will be located at the center of the line.
+The pos argument will specify the location of the center of the line.
 The length will be the total length of the line (1/2 to each side of the center point).
-The Ax and Ay values will be our rotation anchor point.
-By default, this will be the x0, y0 values at the center of the line.
+The anchor values, if given, will be the rotation anchor point.
+By default, this will be the position at the center of the line.
 But we want to be able to rotate the line about any point of our choice.

-Create and assign the following fields in the RotatingLine __init__.
+After calling the Thing init method, create and assign the following shape specific fields in the RotatingLine __init__.

 - Write a render method

-Next, create a method in the RotatingLine class called render.
+Create a render method in the RotatingLine class.
 It should have self as the only argument.
-This function needs to make the appropriate Zelle Line object given the current center point, angle, and anchor point for the line.
+This method needs to make the appropriate Zelle Line object given the current center point, angle, and anchor point for the line.
 Remember, we want the line to appear like it's rotating around the anchor point.

-Create a variable pts to hold the Line endpoints.
+Second, create a variable pts to hold the transformed Line endpoints.
+Initialize it to the empty list.
 For each of the 2D vertices in the self.points list, execute the following actions.

 - Add the vertex to the object's position and then subtract the anchor point, which puts the anchor point at the origin (0, 0).